miguel-a-calles-mba/serverless-stack-termination-protection/README.md

 * allow for specifying which `stage` to effect termination protection,
 * Delete the stack forceably using `sls remove --force`.

-Please request features or report problems using the [issues] (./issues) page.
+Please request features or report problems using the [issues](./issues) page.

 ## License